ScalaWilliam/git-work/documentation/analysis.md

 I want **Work Items** to be quality and self-describing, So that **Workers** would get done the work done faster by not asking questions.

-As the **Client**,
-I want to be able to offer money for finding bugs,
-So that the project could be improved easily.

 As the Git Work Man,
 I want actionable metrics to look at over time,
 So that I could validate the impact of events to make the system more successful.

 As the Git Work Man,
-I want the system to be flexible enough to support other Issue systems, So that Git Work does not depend on a single point of failure by using one Issue system.
+In future I want the system to support other Issue systems, So that Git Work does not depend on a single point of failure.

 As the Git Work Man,
-I want the Git Work provisioning and deployment scripts to be versioned, So that I do not depend on a non-reproducible environment.
+I want the infrastructure to be code,
+So that I could get DevOps **Workers** on the project.

 ```